Organizing across PA to restore real-world connection & build stronger communities.

 • 4.8 hours.
 The amount of time the average teen spends on social media each day.
 That is nearly 35 hours per week — close to a full-time job.

-PA Unplugged works closely with the following national organizations and thought leaders for continued mentorship, resources, and shared knowledge.
+PA Unplugged works closely with national and international organizations and thought leaders for continued mentorship, resources, and shared knowledge.